 Dr. Sheldon Wang will be the project manager or director.
 Dr. Wang will be responsible for managing the project’s day-to-day activities.
-Moreover, Drs.
-Idir Azouz, Jan Brink, Dale McDonald, and Salim Azzouz will serve as the co-director helping Dr. Wang to manage the project.
+Moreover, Dr. Yu Guo and Dr. Denise Simmons will serve as the co-director helping Dr. Wang to manage the project.

-Dr. Sheldon Wang (Director) received his PhD in Applied Mechanics from Massachusetts Institute of Technology in 1995.
+Dr. Sheldon Wang (Director) received his PhD in Applied Mechanics from the Massachusetts Institute of Technology in 1995.
 He has been teaching in US higher education institutions for over 18 years.
 He is currently a Professor of the McCoy School of Engineering at Midwestern State University.
-His research interests include mathematical modeling of biological systems, computational fluid and solid mechanics, multi-scale modeling and instability analysis.
-He is on the editorial board of Computers & Structures and International Journal of Applied Mechanics.
-He also served on the scientific advisory boards of World Congress on Computational Mechanics and MIT Conference on Computational Fluid and Solid Mechanics.
+His research interests include mathematical modeling of biological systems, computational fluid and solid mechanics, and multi-scale modeling and instability analysis.
 He has over 30 journal publications and is the author of the book "Fundamentals of Fluid-Solid Interactions: Analytical and Computational Approaches" published by Elsevier Science in 2008.
-According to ISI Web of Science, Sheldon Wang’s total citation number is around 500 with an average of over 18 citations per journal article and his h-index is 15.
+According to ISI Web of Science, Sheldon Wang’s total citation number is over 832 with an average of over 30 citations per journal article and his h-index is 15.
 He was also the Director of the MSU YES camps in 2010, 2011, 2013, 2014, and 2015.

-Additional instructors include Dr. Michelle Knox (Department of Mathematics, MSU), Dr. Candice Fulton (Department of Chemistry, MSU), Ms. Barbara Merkle (Director of Admissions, MSU), Mr. Robert Stradley (Chair, Industrial Advisory Board, McCoy School of Engineering, MSU), Mr. Michael Paris (Mr. John Mark Weller (Mechanist and Technician of McCoy School of Engineering, MSU).
+Additional instructors include Dr. Michelle Knox (Department of Mathematics, MSU), Dr. Candice Fulton (Department of Chemistry, MSU), Mr. Dustin Webbs (Assistant Director of Admissions, MSU), Mrs. Carrie-Ann Taylor (Chair, Industrial Advisory Board, McCoy School of Engineering, MSU), Mr. Jay Barnett (Technician of McCoy School of Engineering, MSU).